 Non-perishable food items are stored in the Emergency Services office.
 They are available to individuals or families in need during regular ESP hours.

-Homeless Intervention Program (HIP)
+Homeless Intervention Program (HPP)

 DEPARTMENT OF CORRECTIONS ADVOCACY: